ACT NOW TO STOP CONSTRUCTION FUNDING FOR THE BOMB PLANT

 THE SINGLE MOST IMPORTANT THING YOU CAN DO RIGHT NOW TO STOP THE NEW BOMB PLANT IS WRITE LETTERS.

-President Obama has asked for $340 million (up from $161 million last year) to “accelerate construction” of the Uranium Processing Facility at Y12 in Oak Ridge, TN.
-It’s part of the President’s FY 2013 budget which he sent to Congress in February.
-His budget request increases nuclear weapons spending by 11%, to $7.6 billion.
+President Obama has asked for $325 million for the Uranium Processing Facility at Y12 in Oak Ridge, TN.
+It’s part of the President’s FY 2014 budget which he sent to Congress in April.
+His budget request increases nuclear weapons spending by 11% over 2013 sequester amounts.

 Estimates of the total cost of the UPF started at $600 million – $1.5 billion back in 2005.
-By last year the total pricetag was estimated at $7.5 billion by the Department of Energy and $8 billion by the Army Corps of Engineers.
-That’s a 1000% increase!
+A 2001 review by the Army Corps of Engineers, released in July 2013, estimates the UPF will eventually cost between $10 – $11.5 billion!

 Despite a law that requires the Department of Energy to provide Congress with out-year cost projections on major projects, this year’s budget did not include those numbers— it just said future costs were “TBD.”
 TBD is an acronym for “To Be Determined,” which translated for contractors means “Blank Check.”

-Well, if you were into education, you could build 362 brand new schools with a pricetag of $21 million each.
+Well, if you were into education, you could build 8 brand new schools in every county in Tennessee with a pricetag of $14 million each.
 That’s a nice school!
-Or how about 126,667 more teachers at an annual payroll cost of $60,000/teacher.
-That’s 1,333 more teachers in every county in Tennessee!
+Or how about 176,890 more teachers at an annual payroll cost of $60,000/teacher.
+That’s 1,862 more teachers in every county in Tennessee!

-The new bomb plant could pay for lunches for every child currently on reduced/free lunch programs for 130 years!
-A typical Habitat for Humanity home costs around $70,000 to build—we could built more than 100,000 of them with the bomb plant money.
+The new bomb plant could pay for lunch for 382 million school children!
+A typical Habitat for Humanity home costs around $46,000 to build—we could build more than 250,000 of them with the bomb plant money.

 Here are key writing points for your letters: